Table of Contents:-

 Motivation is derived from the word ‘motive’.
 Motive refers to the wants, needs, drives, and impulses within individuals.
 Motivation may be defined as the process of stimulating people to take action to accomplish desired goals.
 It involves arousing needs and desires in people to initiate and direct their behaviour purposefully.
 Motivation is a psychological phenomenon that arises from the feelings of needs and wants of individuals.
 It causes goal-directed behaviour.

 Motivation can be described as the driving force within individuals that propels them to action.
 This driving force is generated by a state of tension, which exists as a result of an unfulfilled need.
-Individuals strive, both consciously and subconsciously, to reduce this tension through behavior that they anticipate will fulfil their needs and thus relieve them of the stress they feel.
+Individuals strive, consciously and subconsciously, to reduce this tension through behaviour that they anticipate will fulfil their needs and thus relieve them of the stress they feel.

 Definition of Motivation